What Is Mantle Cell Lymphoma?

 Doctors aren't sure why people get mantle cell lymphoma.

-You can't "catch" it like you do a cold.
-But scientists believe that most people with this disease, and other lymphomas that affect B-cell lymphocytes, share a "mutation" or change in some of their genes.
+You can't "catch" it the way you do a cold.
+But scientists believe that most people who have this disease, and other lymphomas that affect B-cell lymphocytes, share a "mutation," or change, in some of their genes.

 This change triggers the release in your body of a protein called cyclin D1, which is in charge of cell growth.
 Too much leads to the uncontrolled growth of a certain type of B cell, causing mantle cell lymphoma.